-I love Onewheel rides, and the weather has just started to warm up, so this weekend I took two long rides around DC and Virginia.
-On the ride yesterday, I noticed a ton of potholes—especially in bike lanes and sidewalks.
-Most streets had them, too, of course.
-I found myself looking several yards ahead to swerve around them, but sometimes I still hit them despite my best efforts.
-I found it quite paradoxical because that wasn’t the goal, but whenever I focused on not doing it, I ended up doing it more often than not.
+I love Onewheel rides, and since the weather has just started to warm up, this weekend I took two long rides around DC and Virginia.
+During my ride yesterday, I noticed a ton of potholes—especially in bike lanes and on sidewalks.
+Most streets also had them, of course.
+I found myself looking several yards ahead to swerve around them, but I still hit some despite my best efforts.
+It was quite paradoxical because that wasn’t the goal, but whenever I focused on not doing it, I ended up doing it more often than not.

 That got me thinking about a verse in the Letter from Paul to the Romans: